Skhendle/north-wind-api-flutter-ui/README.md

-# novasat
+# north-wind-api-flutter-ui

-A new Flutter project.
+A flutter application that consumes the (North-Wind)[https://northwind.vercel.app/]

 ## Getting Started